TOP

 Longtime Zinfandel lovers at the 2024 ZAP Grand Tasting.

 It is, after all, a grape that is ideally suited to California.
-Many say, far more than Cabernet Sauvignon, Merlot or Chardonnay because it is so simpatico with the climate.
+Many say, it is far more than Cabernet Sauvignon, Merlot, or Chardonnay because it is so simpatico to the climate.
 The earliest pioneers of the California wine industry recognized that from the start, which is why they planted so much more Zinfandel, far less Cabernet Sauvignon, and virtually no Merlot or Chardonnay (at least not up until the 1960s).

 Zinfandel belongs.
 Not just in California, but also among the great wines of the world.